MahaSci/NEA-Seafloor-Litter-Analysis/README.md

 ### Future Developments
 * What new skills or tools do you plan to learn next based on your project experience?

+- LO10 Develop plans to implement, maintain, update, and evaluate data analytics projects, applying theoretical knowledge to practical scenarios.
+10.1 Construct a complete project plan, including implementation, maintenance, updates, and evaluation phases:
+Document a project plan outlining steps for data collection, updates, model retraining, and ongoing evaluation.
+The dashboard can include features for future updates, such as adding new data sources.

 ## <a id="unfixed-bugs"></a>🐞 Unfixed Bugs